 The trip begins and ends in Paro (IATA: PBH).
 All guests must arrive in Paro by the evening of October 9.
 Please note that we can help to book flights to/from Paro (typically via Bangkok or Delhi), but these are not included in the price.

 All guests must have a comprehensive travel insurance policy that includes emergency medical evacuation, and covers trekking up to 5500m (World Nomads is a good option).
+As standard we also have a group search & rescue membership with GEOS.

 Your large rucksacks, or expedition duffell bags, will be transported by mules, so you will only need to carry your day pack while hiking.